Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 ## Let's see some code!!

 What does a simple operation look like?
-The equivalence between a matrix-vector multiplication and breadth-first search is a key component of linear algebraic graph algorithms, so we'll implement one iteration as shown in the image below:
+The equivalence between a matrix-vector multiplication and breadth-first search is a key component of linear algebraic graph algorithms, so we'll show a simple matvec of the matrix and vector below:

 \figenv{Adjacency matrix of a directed graph and a single iteration of BFS}{/assets/AdjacencyBFS.png}{width:100%}